ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 # :microscope: Sophomore Year

-> :Warning: **This is your hardest year.
+> :warning: **This is your hardest year.
 Buckle up because you will struggle with your relationship with ECE until Spring Junior Year.**

 ## Fall (Semester 3)
 #### ECE 201